syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Shapes-Palette.md

 ## Interactions

-* The drag and drop support for BPMN shapes have been provided.
+* drag and drop support for BPMN shapes have been provided.
 * When you drag and drop the BPMN shape, if the diagram already contains BPMNGroup/ Expanded subprocess, the element will be added and stacked inside a BPMN based on the order.

 The following image shows how to drag symbol from palette.